hanami/view/README.md

   #    and "articles/index.atom.erb"

 Articles::Index.render(format: :xml, articles: articles)
-  # => This will raise a Lotus::View::MissingTemplateError
+  # => This will raise a Hanami::View::MissingTemplateError
 ```

 ### Locals